TikhonJelvis/website/drafts/Lazy-Dynamic-Programming/index.md

   * `"bother"`\ \  → `"brother"`\ \ add `'r'`
   * `"sitting"` → `"fitting"`\ \ modify `'s'` to `'f'`

 The distance between strings \(a\) and \(b\) is always the same as the distance between \(b\) and \(a\).
-We go between the two edit scripts by inverting the actions: turning adds into removes, removes into adds and flipping the characters being modified.
+We go between the two edit scripts by inverting the actions: flipping modified characters and interchanging adds and removes.

 The [Wagner-Fischer algorithm][wf-algorithm] is the basic approach for computing the edit distance between two strings.
-The core idea is to go through the two strings character by character, trying all three possible actions (adding, removing or modifying).
+It goes through the two strings character by character, trying all three possible actions (adding, removing or modifying) and picking the action that minimizes the distance.

 For example, to get the distance between `"kitten"` and `"sitting"`, we would start with the first two characters `k` and `s`.
-As these are different, we need to try the three possible edit actions and find them smallest distance.
+As these are different, we need to try the three possible edit actions and find the smallest distance.
 So we would compute the distances between `"itten"` and `"sitting"` for a delete, `"kitten"` and `"itting"` for an insert and `"itten"` and `"itting"` for a modify, and choose the smallest result.

-This is where the branching factor comes from---each time the strings differ, we have to solve *three* recursive sub-problems to see which action is optimal at the given step.
+This is where the branching factor and overlapping subproblems come from---each time the strings differ, we have to solve *three* recursive subproblems to see which action is optimal at the given step, and most of these results need to be used more than once.

 We can express this as a recurrence relation.
 Given two strings \(a\) and \(b\), \(d_{ij}\) is the distance between their suffixes of length \(i\) and \(j\) respectively.
 So, for `"kitten"` and `"sitting"`, \(d_{6,7}\) would be the whole distance while \(d_{5,6}\) would be between `"itten"` and `"itting"`.